 How to Make Frozen Bubbles

-Here in Wisconsin, school children have enjoyed 3 consecutive days off from school due to extreme sub-zero temperatures.
-But, as the old Norwegian saying goes, “There’s no such thing as bad weather, only bad clothes.”
+Here in Wisconsin, children have enjoyed 3 consecutive days off from school due to extreme sub-zero temperatures.
+But as the old Norwegian saying goes, “There’s no such thing as bad weather, only bad clothes.”

-Stir crazy, my boys and I bundled up head to toe, then went outside for some extreme winter science—to create and observe fascinating frozen bubbles.
+Stir crazy, my boys and I bundled up head to toe, then went outside for some incredible winter science—to blow and observe frozen bubbles.

 The bubbles formed crystals, froze, then completely collapsed into shimmering fragments.
 My oldest son enjoyed scooping up the shattered bubbles with his hand and blowing them into the sky like foam.

 Next, we used bubble wands to blow bubbles the old-fashioned way.
 The bubbles froze mid-air, exploded, then dropped to the ground.
 Sometimes, a bubble would cling to a hedge or bounce along the surface of the snow like a ball, until it shattered or ripped.

 For best results and longer-lasting frozen bubbles, blow the bubbles in an area shielded from the wind.

 1. Love to play in the snow?
 Get outside and build a snowman birdfeeder!